MicrosoftDocs/appcenter-docs/docs/cli/index.md

 Although our current feature set is minimal, all the existing App Center services will be added going forward.
 Note that the App Center CLI is currently in public preview.

-To get more information on CLI installation and currently supported commands, please refer to [our GitHub repo](https://github.com/Microsoft/mobile-center-cli).
+To get more information on CLI installation and currently supported commands, please refer to [App Center CLI GitHub repo](https://github.com/Microsoft/mobile-center-cli).

 ## Getting Started